The Queensland Government’s care package to Bodies Corporate

 If, after submitting Part 1 of the Checklist, the QBCC’s online system determined that your building remains potentially affected by combustible cladding, the body corporate will be required to proceed with Part 2 of the Checklist.
 Following completion of Part 2, the online system may then indicate the body corporate is required to complete Part 3.

-After consultation with peak bodies earlier this month, the Minister for Housing and Public Works, Mick de Brenni, extended the deadline for compliance with Part 2 from 29 May 2019 to 31 July 2019 and Part 3a from 27 August 2019 to 31 October 2019, with stage 3b still to be completed by 3 May 2021.
+After consultation with peak bodies in May, the Minister for Housing and Public Works, Mick de Brenni, extended the deadline for compliance with Part 2 from 29 May 2019 to 31 July 2019 and Part 3a from 27 August 2019 to 31 October 2019, with stage 3b still to be completed by 3 May 2021.
 Even though the extension has given bodies corporate some breathing room, this does not mean bodies corporate should be complacent.

 Part 2 of the Checklist requires the body corporate to engage a building industry professional to provide a building industry professional statement to assess the building’s attributes against the requirements of the Building Code of Australia.
 Ultimately, this statement will determine the type of construction and provide advice to the body corporate on whether any combustible cladding products are contained within the external wall or another external part of the building.
 If the building industry professional statement determines the building is not affected, the QBCC online system will automatically exclude your building from further consideration.